 Most single engine aircraft have the engine on the nose or somewhere on the fuselage in the centerline.
 Some have both at the same time, the Cessna 336 and 337 Skymaster is a good example.
 And if you are flying twin piston aircraft then sitting almost next to the propellers can be deafening.

-Kit aircraft builders have the option to install sound proofing so that the cockpit will be quieter during flight and this helps fighting pilot and passenger fatigue.
+Kit aircraft builders have the option to install sound proofing so that the cockpit will be quieter during flight and this helps fighting pilot and passenger fatigue during long flights.

 Owners of certified aircraft will need to work with a certified company to reduce cockpit noise.
 But the results can definitely be worthwhile.

 Of course, a good headset will work wonders especially if its an active noise canceling type.
 Test and try a couple in the aircraft you fly most.
-Good ones are David Clark, Lightspeed, Sennheiser and Bose.
+Good headsets are made by David Clark, Lightspeed and Bose; but these top of the line will cost you some money.
+Remember that hearing loss is irreversible...

-Prepare yourself to get used to some silence in the cockpit!
+Prepare yourself to get used to some deafening silence in the cockpit!

 As most glider pilots will attest to, engines create a lot of noise.
 During your flight training and practicing engine out landings you are aware that engine noise/sounds are absent or much less.
 The cockpit is so much quieter except for wind noise.

 There are several sources of noise in an aircraft.
-These include canopy leak hiss or door leakage, propeller noise, engine exhaust, other engine noise including accessories, and wind noise coming from retracting the gear and such.
+These include canopy leak hiss or door/ window leakage, propeller noise, airflow around the cabin, engine exhaust, other engine noise including accessories, and wind noise coming from retracting the gear and such.

 Propeller noise changes with engine RPM if you have a fixed propeller.
 Constant speed propellers keep their RPM constant within a certain range.
 Trying to reduce this type of noise means changing blades with other planforms or even adding a blade by installing a different propeller.
 For aircraft builders: a thicker windshield helps against propeller noise.